C-C-Shen/Oasis-Pro-Device-Simulation/README.md

   - Run a session and observe as the battery level lowers.
 There will be a battery low warning.
 - Selecting a session
    - There are 3 groups (20min, 45min, and user designated)
-   - There are 4 session types (Delta, Sub Delta, Alpha, and Beta)
+   - There are 4 session types (Delta, Sub Delta, Alpha, and Theta)
    - Press the power button while the device is powered on to shuffle groups
    - Press the up/down arrows while the device is powered on to shuffle session types
  - Connection Test